-You can keep this caramelized onion dip in the fridge for a few days after making it.
-This ability to refrigerate is great if you need to prepare ahead for a party and want to reduce your workload of things to do on the day of the event.
+You can keep this caramelized onion dip in the fridge for a few days.
+Refrigerating the dip is excellent if you need to prepare for a party and reduce your workload on the day of the event.

 Easy Caramelized Onion Dip Recipe

-- 2 Tbsp. butter
+- 2 Tbsp unsalted butter

 - 2 onions, sliced thinly

-- 2 tsp.
-Worcestershire sauce
+- 2 tsp Worcestershire sauce

-- 1 tsp. brown sugar
+- 1 tsp brown sugar

-- 250g (9 oz.) cream cheese, at room temperature
+- 250g (9 oz) cream cheese, at room temperature

 - 1 cup sour cream

-- 1 Tbsp. chives
+- 1 Tbsp chives

 - In a skillet pan over medium heat, melt the butter.

-- Season with salt & pepper
+- Season with salt and pepper.

-- Serve & Enjoy
+- Serve & Enjoy.

-- If you prefer fewer onion chunks in your dip, then you can dice the onion further after you have caramelized it.
+- If you prefer fewer onion chunks in your dip, you can dice the onion further after you have caramelized it.
 Allow it to cool slightly before attempting to dice.

 There are so many other easy dips that you can make at home that will save you both in time and money.

 I hope that you enjoy this caramelized onion dip.
-If you have any suggestions, variations or anything else, then please feel free to leave a comment below.
+If you have any suggestions, variations, or anything else, then please feel free to leave a comment below.